codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 ![]({{site.baseurl}}/assets/custom/img/blog/2019-05-27-accessing-and-dumping-jenkins-credentials/008.png)

 Although most credentials are stored in `http://localhost:8080/credentials/` view, you can find additional secrets in:

-1. `http://localhost:8080/configure` - some plugins create password type fields there.
+1. `http://localhost:8080/configure` - some plugins create password type fields in this view

-2. `http://localhost:8080/configureSecurity/` - look for AD credentials.
+2. `http://localhost:8080/configureSecurity/` - look for stuff like AD credentials

 ### Grabbing credentials using a browser inspection tool

-By definition `System` credentials are not accessible from jobs, but we can decrypt them from the Jenkins GUI, given we have admin privileges.
-Jenkins sends the encrypted value of each secret to the UI.
+By definition `System` credentials are not accessible from jobs, but we can decrypt them from the Jenkins UI.
+To do so you need admin privileges.

+> Jenkins sends the encrypted value of each secret to the UI.
-This is a huge security flaw.
+> This is a huge security flaw.

-To view encrypted secret:
+To grab encrypted secret:

 1. Navigate to `http://localhost:8080/credentials/`
 2. Update any of the credentials.